Willie Colón

 William Anthony Colón Román (born April 28, 1950) is an American Salsa musician and social activist.
 He began his career as a trombonist but also sings, writes, produces and acts.
-Colón is considered a pioneer of Salsa music and a best-selling artist in the genre, having been a key figure in the nascent New York City scene associated with the legendary Fania Records.
+Colón was a pioneer of Salsa music and a best-selling artist in the genre, having been a key figure in the nascent New York City scene associated with Fania Records.
 He is also noteworthy for having assumed the gangster image in his album covers before it was culturally popular.
 Since the 1980s he has at times been deeply involved in the politics of New York City.

 Early years

 Colón was born in the South Bronx in New York City to Puerto Rican parents.
 He picked up the trumpet from a young age, and later switched to trombone, inspired by the all-trombone sound of Mon Rivera and Barry Rogers.
 He spent some summers at his maternal grandmother's sister's farm in the outskirts of Manatí, Puerto Rico on the road to neighboring Ciales, Puerto Rico.

 At the age of 15, he was signed to Fania Records, and at 17, he recorded his first album, which ultimately sold more than 300,000 copies.
 The main record producer at Fania at the time, Johnny Pacheco, recommended Héctor Lavoe to him.

 He has also acted in films, including roles in Vigilante (1983), The Last Fight (1983), Miami Vice (in the season 3 episode "Cuba Libre") (1987) and It Could Happen to You (1994).

 Colón has been a civil rights, community, and political activist since the age of 16.
 He has served as a member of the Latino Commission on AIDS and President of the Arthur Schomburg Coalition for a Better New York, member of the board of directors of the Congressional Hispanic Caucus Institute.
 In 1995, Colón became the first person of color to serve on the American Society of Composers, Authors and Publishers (ASCAP) national board, replacing Stephen Sondheim, and was also a member of the ASCAP Foundation.